EvanPavley/game_thrift_frontend/README.md

 <img alt="FeaturedGames" src="src/images/FGss.png" width="320px" height="200px">

-We wanted gamethrift's UI to have the look and feel of a classic video game's select screen
+We wanted gamethrift's UI to have the look and feel of a classic video game's select screen.
+The color palette was inspired by arcades and neon signs.